 Soft tissue injuries occur frequently in motor vehicle, pedestrian and slip and fall accidents.
 Many times, victims of these injuries disregard the pain and suffering they experience and the impact this has on their ability to work, attend to their duties at home and their enjoyment of life.

 A soft tissue injury involves an injury to muscles, tendons or ligaments in the form of a sprain, strain or tearing of the tissue.
 These injuries can be painful and even permanently debilitating.
 Often there is pain at the site, swelling, bruising and loss of function.
 Soft tissue injuries may resolve themselves quickly or with appropriate treatment.
 In some cases, soft tissue injuries last weeks, months or years.
 Some even become permanent.
 If you’ve been injured, you may benefit from speaking to an injury lawyer about the options available to you.

 We win when our clients win.
 We provide personalized assistance based on your circumstances and inform you of your entitlements—many of which ICBC may not cover without the help of a lawyer.
 We do this on a no recovery, no fee basis, which means our fees are contingent upon the successful negotiation of a settlement or a final judgment in your favour.
-For information on the amount of compensation you could obtain, try our Injury Calculator.

 We understand the financial constraints accident victims face, including a reduced income and uncovered amounts of medical and rehabilitation expenses.
 That’s why our fee is a percentage of your settlement and is paid only when you collect.
 We pay all disbursements (including the costs of court filing fees, medical reports, etc.) on your behalf and defer the reimbursement of these expenses until the case is settled or decided.